UchechiUcheAjike/atm_machine/README.md

 # Development Environment

-{CLion from JetBrains which installed the MinGW compiler automatically on my system to enable me to use the text editor.}
+{I used CLion from JetBrains which installed the MinGW compiler automatically on my system to enable me to use the text editor.}

-{The C++ language is an object-oriented language that is used for embedded and application development.
+{I also used the C++ language which is an object-oriented language that is used for embedded and application development.
 It is based on the C language.
 C++ requires the use of a compiler and linker, which are operating system– and processor-specific.}

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+{List of websites that I found helpful in this project}
 * [Jetbrains](http://jetbrains.com/clion/)
 * [Youtube](https://www.youtube.com/watch?v=wccZgjs90S8)